This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 export NEURON_RT_INSPECT_EVENT_FILTER_TYPE=hardware,tensor_read,tensor_write

-These are nc_exec_running, cc_running, cc_exec_barrier, numerical_err, nrt_model_switch, timestamp_sync_point, hw_notify.
+Event groups: hardware: nc_exec_running, cc_running, cc_exec_barrier, numerical_err, nrt_model_switch, timestamp_sync_point, hw_notify. software: all other events.

 #include <nrt/nrt_sys_trace.h>